The Crazy Idea That Kickstarted Heroes

 Neves introduced him to a world where impossibility was the only challenge to rise up to.
 “The sky is the limit,” as the popular saying goes.

-But what was this crazy idea?
+Now, what was the crazy idea?

 The collaboration